Do You Really Want Mass Distribution for Your Self Published Book?

 Here’s where authors can get delusional, especially those who feel they need to change the world.
 They’re so impassioned that they pursue impossible distribution channels and numbers, which can be financially devastating.
 Understand the needs and limitations of your author platform (fan base), and continually seek to build your thought leadership presence, so that you become a sought-after expert that could attract book sales and media attention.

 Is getting your work distributed widely truly urgent, or just your interpretation of urgent?

 Authors who want to change the world can be most susceptible to feelings of urgency.
 They feel that if they just get more distribution, the world will logically and automatically accept their work and take action.
 Unfortunately, it’s really difficult to convert the unconverted since people are illogical beings.
 And, today, people are so overwhelmed with information overload that they can ignore much of what crosses their path.
-That’s why continually building a fan base of like-minded followers and buyers, and becoming a thought leader, is so critical when self publishing.
+That’s why continually building a fan base of like-minded followers and buyers, and becoming a thought leader, is so critical when self-publishing.

-Or if your sense of distribution urgency is more based on your own personal goals, such as “I want to become a best selling author by next year,” realize that the world and the market may not share your sense of urgency.
+Or if your sense of distribution urgency is more based on your own personal goals, such as “I want to become the best selling author by next year,” realize that the world and the market may not share your sense of urgency.